WildernessLabs/docfx/guides/Getting_Started/Deploying_Meadow/index.md

 The Meadow OS is distributed in two files: **Meadow.bin** and **Meadow_Runtime.bin**.

-## dfu-util
+## Installing dfu-util

-We'll use the dfu-util app to flash the firmware files to Meadow. dfu-util is already installed in Meadow development virtual machine.
+We'll use the _dfu-util_ app to flash the firmware files to Meadow. dfu-util is already installed in Meadow development virtual machine.
 Alternatively, you can install it and run it locally from Windows, macOS or Linux.

+**Note:** If you're using the provided Linux VM, you can skip this step, as it's already installed.

 ### Windows

-You can download here: http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip
+You can download from [Sourceforge](http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip).

 Extract the zip to a convenient location that you can access using the Command Prompt.